openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Notification Endpoint {#notification_endpoint}

-This endpoint is used by the Wallet to notify the Credential Issuer of certain events for issued credentials, these events enable the Credential Issuer to take subsequent actions after issuance.
+This endpoint is used by the Wallet to notify the Credential Issuer of certain events for issued credentials.
+These events enable the Credential Issuer to take subsequent actions after issuance.
 The Credential Issuer needs to return the `notification_id` in the Credential Response or a Batch Credential Response for the Wallet to be able to use this Endpoint.
 Support for this endpoint is OPTIONAL.

 The Wallet MUST present to the Notification Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).